idaholab/EMRALD/emrald-docs/src/guide/Modeling/xmppProtocol.md

 * Save current results
 * Stop simulation
 * Send etEndSim message with time of (SimTime + StartTimeDiff).
-* Shift to status state of stDone.
+* Shift to status state of stIdle.

-### stDone
-Coupled simulation is done and results have been saved.
-Got there from an atCancelSim in stWaiting or from stRunning after either sending an etEndSim message.

-**atContinue**
-* Shift to the stIdle status state.

-**atTerminate**
-* Clear any temporary data/results
-* Shut down application and any associated threads.

 ### stRunning
 This is the active execution state for the coupled simulation, advancing time on its side.
 No events should affect the simulation when in the running state, it only stops on the following conditions:
-If SimTime + StartTimeDiff >= EndTIme or if the simulation naturally terminates due to internal settings/conditions.
+If SimTime + StartTimeDiff >= EndTime or if the simulation naturally terminates due to internal settings/conditions.
 * Stop the coupled simulation.
 * Save current results
 * Send etEndSim message